lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The View tier is primarily concerned with presentation and user interaction.
+Components within this tier all function in their own way, some with forms, events, and even subscriptions.
+Components that need access to our data always delegate their fetching and business logic to the ViewModel tier, where our services sit.

+1. Navigation (AppComponent)
+* Responsible for authentication state and rendering either Auth pages or the User pages.
+User pages like the BasketComponent are dependent on who is authenticated and will not be the same for any two distinct users.

+2. Page-Level Views (LoginComponent, RegisterComponent, CupboardComponent, BasketComponent, CreateComponent)
+* Responsible for making service calls and returning accurate Need, Basket, and Cupboard information.
+This includes but is not limited to: status of current Needs, current User Basket, current Cupboard, current filter on the Needs.

+3. Need Views (NeedComponent, NeedSearchComponent)
+* Responsible for loading in our current Needs and allowing the proper querying of Needs by their names and prices.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects